Written by Tim McGonigle, PT

 Mitigating osteopenia and osteoporosis is a concern for women of all ages and for many elderly men.
 It is estimated that 54 million Americans have significant deficient bone density and that 2 million osteoporotic related fractures occur in the US annually.
 Fractures lead to prolonged inactivity, which leads to the accelerated multisystem degenerative changes that we all must fight as we age.
 This is why it is said that fractures related to falls are the leading cause of death in people over 65.
 They set into motion a downward spiral of pain, fear of mobility, medication use, physical inactivity, social isolation and stimulating sensory deprivation so that all our systems rapidly decay.

-As you will see, her research pushed her to the same uncomfortable conclusion that we at Folsom Physical Therapy also face when training an aging population with comorbidities.
+As you will see, Dr. Beck’s research pushed her to the same uncomfortable conclusion that we at Folsom Physical Therapy also face when training an aging population with comorbidities.
 That is that stresses applied to bone, as with every other tissue or system, need to sufficiently challenge their integrity to stimulate the necessary remodeling to mitigate the inevitable degenerative changes that occur with aging.
 Challenging tissues and systems to this intensity comes with risks that inhibit many practitioners from incorporating effective interventions into their practice.
 As you will see from Dr. Beck’s work, mitigating risk by reducing demand does not facilitate much benefit.
 She, as we, are faced with the dilemma that playing it safe is just paying lip service to the interventional approach and that it is necessary for practitioners to be willing to go out on a limb to give people a chance of effectively fighting the degenerative/aging processes.
 This is why we ask our gym and group exercise participants to acknowledge our shared responsibility for their safety prior to participation in our program.
 We are willing to encourage the necessary intensity, but we are dependent on each participant’s rational application to ensure their safety.

 Level of risk can be mitigated with proper preparation.
 Even old tissues and systems can adapt to new stresses if given time and the ramp-up is slow.
 Science shows that it takes healthy tissues and systems 12-16 weeks to establish good tolerance for a new activity or demand.
 It is common for participants to tell us it took them 4, 6, 9, 12 or 14 months to feel they had fully adapted to our high-level training sessions.
 It has been our experience that if the training is ramped up too quickly, even participants utilizing good technique develop sore tendons and joint structures no matter where they are on the health/degradation scale.
 If unchecked, tissue breakdown can occur that requires an interruption in the routine, often leading to failed onboarding into our program.
 This is why we require all new participants in our gym and group exercise programs to engage with one of our therapists for an evaluation and guidance, and to either work with their therapist one-on-one, train independently in the gym or in the beginning afternoon sessions for at least 6-8 weeks prior to jumping into our more aggressive morning sessions.
 The same will be true for our new osteoporosis and osteopenia mitigation program.